-Both tests can produce images of the breasts, and both offer the possibility of early breast cancer detection, but other than that, they have nothing in common.
+The Breast Cancer Treatment Services have both tests that can produce images of the breasts, and offer the possibility of early breast cancer detection.
+They have nothing in common.
 They’re different tests, produced in different ways, showing completely different things.

 Mammography involves breast compression and radiating of the traumatised breast tissue.
 Thermography requires neither trauma or radiation.

 Mammography shows anatomy (structure).
 Thermography measures subtle temperature changes in the skin associated with underlying pathology.
 It is a physiological test only.
 It cannot “see” a cancer.
 Mammography can detect cancers very early, as small as a few millimetres.
 Thermography can detect physiologic changes associated with a cancer while it is still at a cellular level—before it becomes visible on a mammogram.

 Thermography has other unique abilities as well.
 It can indicate oestrogen dominance, an imbalance in oestrogen levels associated with higher breast cancer risk.
 It can detect lymphatic congestion, also a precursor to disease.
 The effects of diet can also be clearly seen.
 Women on a typical Western diet who switch to a healthier, plant-based diet, show remarkable improvement in their thermal patterns.

 In short, thermography is a way to monitor breast health, not just a way to detect breast disease.
 Mammography can show you if you have a cancer or not, but other than that it has little purpose.
 Thermography offers a woman the chance to become aware of worrisome physiological changes before there is a diagnosable cancer—which is when risk-reduction strategies such as diet, exercise, and stress reduction are most effective.